MarcFord/flask-graylog/examples/README.md

 # Flask Network Logging Examples

-This directory contains comprehensive example applications demonstrating how to use the flask-network-logging extension with various logging backends in real Flask applications.
+This directory contains comprehensive example applications demonstrating how to use the flask-remote-logging extension with various logging backends in real Flask applications.

 ## Available Examples